 Lodge Carbon Steel Skillet

-Lodge is well known for making some of the best cast iron skillets, and its carbon steel fry pan doesn’t disappoint either.
+Lodge is well-known for making some of the best cast-iron skillets, and its carbon steel fry pan doesn’t disappoint, either.
 It comes to you pre-seasoned, so it’s technically nonstick.
 Still, we suggest seasoning it a couple of times before trying to fry something delicate, like eggs or fish.
 If you take this step, this pan will be your go-to for life.

-Here are some things to consider before buying a nonstick pan.
+Here are some things to consider before buying a nonstick pan: